bitmark-inc/docs/pages/learning-bitmark/contributing-to-bitmark/bug-bounty-program.md

 * If a bug does not fit into the Critical or High criteria as defined above, it will be considered Medium, Low, or Note

 * Only unknown and first-submitted bugs are considered eligible for a reward
-* A dtailed proof of concept has to be presented when claiming a Critical or High bug
+* A detailed proof of concept has to be presented when claiming a Critical or High bug

 ## Disclosure policy
 Please discuss with us before disclosure of your bugs.
 Bitmark will endeavor to respond to reports within **2-3 business days** and will make every effort to quickly address reported vulnerabilities.
 To encourage responsible reporting, we commit that we will **not take legal action** against you or ask law enforcement to investigate you if you give us at least **90 days** from the time of your report to correct the issue before you make the reported vulnerability public.